 I used to spend a lot of time with pre-production and storyboards.
 I quickly learnt that as a single operator this did not work for me.
 Not being able to always location scout meant that I was storyboarding blind and I would find the visuals would change greatly once I started shooting.
 It was time redundant.

 Now I try to get a detailed brief from clients as to what the messages are they want to portray, as the majority of my work is commercial.
 I will pitch back ideas on how I see the production going and the best outcomes.
 Once locked in, and if it is a testimonial piece, I always like to go over the questions with the client and re-write to gain the best answers.
 Working in news with journalists, I picked up how to draw the best answers from talent.

 Once shoot day arrives I like to arrive early.
 Being a sole-operator I have to do a lot of talking and setting up at the same time.
 I really like to make the client and talent completely comfortable before shooting begins.
 It always results in a better product.
 A lot of commercial shoots need to be completed quickly as the talent is usually time-poor.
 This sometime creates issues so I work as efficiently as possible without the product being diluted.
 Once the shoot is complete I will dump my footage onto two hard drives and keep the vision on my cards until the next job.
 I am paranoid of losing footage!
-Once I have all my material, and I have a good grasp of the look and feel I am going for, I will head to the stock music library.
+Once I have all my material, and I have a good grasp of the look and feel I am going for, I will head to the stock music library (check out Filmstro's royalty free music library).
 It sometimes can be a very long process but it is just as important as the vision.
 Poor music choice will ruin a good video any day of the week.
 After delivering the first edit to the client, I await feedback and changes and make sure I have as much communication with the client as possible to get the final product they are happy with.